Cervical Cancer Risk Assessment

 - You have had sexual intercourse with only one partner.
 Sex with multiple partners is considered a risk factor for cervical cancer because it increases your chances of getting HPV.

-- You have had a Pap test within the last 2 years.
-Having regular Pap tests as recommended by your healthcare provider is the most important preventive measure for cervical cancer.
-How often you should have a Pap test can vary.
-See “The Importance of Screening” below for specific guidelines.
+- You have had a Pap with an HPV test within the last 3 years.
+Or you have had an HPV test in the last 5 years.
+Having regular Pap or HPV tests as recommended by your healthcare provider is the most important preventive measure for cervical cancer.
+How often you should be tested can vary.
+See “The importance of screening” below for specific guidelines.